A Discrete Adapted Hierarchical Basis Solver For Radial Basis Function Interpolation: Numerical Results

 \section{Numerical Results}

-In this section we apply the multi-resolution method developed in section \ref{RBF:Mutli} to the RBF interpolation and regression problem.
+In this section we apply the multi-resolution method developed in section \ref{RBF:Mutli} to RBF interpolation problems.
 These will be of different sizes and polynomial orders for the biharmonic, multiquadric and inverse multiquadric function kernel in $\mathbb{R}^{3}$.
 These kernels can be written in a common form $K (r):= (r^2 + \delta^2)^{l/2}$, where $r:=|x|$, $\delta \in \mathbb{R}$ and $l \in \mathbb{Z}$.
-The RBF solver is also tested on a generalized least squares and Kriging problem.
-The distribution of the nodes in $X$ are separated into three cases.
+The distribution of the nodes in $X$ are separated into two cases.

-{\it Test Case 1:} We test our method on several sets of randomly generated interpolating nodes in the unit cube in $\mathbb{R}^{3}$ as shown in Figure \ref{SRBF:fig9}(a).
-The sets of interpolating nodes $\{ X_{1}, \dots, X_{r} \} $ vary from 1000 to 400,000 nodes.
+{\it Test Case 1:} We test our method on several sets of randomly generated interpolating nodes in the unit cube in $\mathbb{R}^{3}$ as shown in Figure \ref{SRBF:fig9}.
+The sets of interpolating nodes $\{ X_{1}, \dots, X_{e} \} $ vary from 1000 to 512,000 nodes.
 Each set of interpolating nodes is a subset of any other set with bigger cardinality, i.e., $X_{l} \subset X_{l+1}$.
-The function values on each node are also grouped into $r$ sets $\{ b_{1}, \dots, b_{r}\} $ with randomly chosen values and satisfy also $b_{l} \subset b_{l+1}$.
+The function values on each node are also grouped into $e$ sets $\{ b_{1}, \dots, b_{e}\} $ with randomly chosen values and satisfy also $b_{l} \subset b_{l+1}$.

 {\it Test Case 2:} For this second test we apply a projection of the data nodes generated in {\it Test Case 1} onto two non-orthogonal planes $\mathbb{R}^{3}$, then remove any $two$ nodes that are less than $10^{-4}$ distance from each other.
-The V-plane intersecting are shown in Figure \ref{SRBF:fig9}(b).
+The V-plane intersecting are shown in Figure \ref{SRBF:fig9}.
+Due to the sharp edges, this test case is significantly harder than Test Case 1 and the test examples in \cite{Gumerov2007}.
 Note, that only about $0.1\%$ of the centers were eliminated and the number of nodes in the table is approximate.

-{\it Test Case 3:} For the third test, we still use interpolating nodes in the unit cube in 3D.
-But instead of having the nodes uniformly distributed as in {\it Test Case 1} and {\it 2}, we use a bimodal Gaussian distribution with a standard deviation of $0.25$ and mean vectors of $(0, 0.5, 0.5)$ and $(1, 0.5, 0.5)$, respectively (see Figure \ref{SRBF:testcase3}).
-For the right-hand-side we assume that the observations come from a third-degree polynomial, contaminated by a random noise with the covariance matrix defined by the inverse multiquadric RBF.
-This is an example where the RBF problem can be recast as a special case of the generalized least squares problem, also known as Kriging \cite{Lophaven2002a, matheron:73}.
-In this type of problems, the order of the polynomial set ${\cal P}^m(X)$ is associated with the dimension of independent variables in the regression model.
-Hence, the ability of the RBF solver to deal with higher-order polynomials become essential, if a higher-dimensional regression model for Kriging is to be considered.